-Given that credit cards are the form of payment most frequently targeted by fraudsters, it’s crucial to understand how to protect them.
-One way that credit card companies attempt to secure your personal information is by printing a three- or four-digit number on the front or back of your card, known as the CVV number or CID.
+A CVV number is a three- or four-digit number on the front or back of a credit card that helps prevent fraud.
+Given that credit cards are a form of payment frequently targeted by fraudsters, it’s crucial to understand how to protect them.
+One way that credit card companies attempt to secure your personal information is with the CVV number.

 What Is the CVV Number on a Credit Card?

 A card verification value, also known as the CVV, is a three to four-code printed on your credit card, and it’s a crucial part of understanding how credit cards work.
-The CVV on credit cards adds an extra layer of protection when you’re making a purchase online or over the phone since it’s harder to prove your identity when you’re not making a purchase in person.
+The CVV (sometimes referred to as a CID) on credit cards adds an extra layer of protection when you’re making a purchase online or over the phone since it’s harder to prove your identity when you’re not making a purchase in person.

 While not every online merchant that accepts credit card payments may require the CVV in addition to your credit card number and expiration date, asking for this number helps the merchant to verify that you have the card in hand and that it’s not stolen.
 In other words, CVVs on credit cards are used to protect you against fraud.